 Aside from its spectacular vistas, the waterfront area is full of fun things to do, from the Benicia State Recreation Area to the Benicia Marina.
 Of Benicia’s more than 20 parks, three are along the waterfront so you can enjoy picnicking and fishing.
 The Alvarez West Ninth Street Park (at West K Street) is a favorite for families and boaters.
 The park includes a public boat launch, playground, small beach and three kayak/canoe put-ins.
-The area is also part of the San Francisco Bay Trail System and the San Francisco Bay Area Water Trail and the Great California Delta Trail.
+The area is also part of the San Francisco Bay Trail System, the San Francisco Bay Area Water Trail and the Great California Delta Trail.

 Benicia’s proximity to the water provides a stunning backdrop for a relaxing stroll along First Street or an invigorating hike along the trails in the State Recreation Area.
 The Carquinez Strait connects Suisun Bay with San Pablo Bay, a northern extension of the San Francisco Bay.
 So the city reaps all the benefits of a seaside, but sheltered, location: a mild climate and more fog-free days that make the views out over the water seem limitless!